Mental Health and Travel

 Travel represents an opportunity for rest and relaxation or a chance for exciting exploration of other countries and cultures.
 However travel can also be stressful, not just in the planning stages but also during the journey itself and adapting to a new environment on arrival.
 Consideration of your mental wellbeing during travel is as important as your physical health.

 Mental Health Issues in Travellers

-- May occur in travellers with no pre-existing history and in those with a current/previous history of mental illness.
+- May occur in travellers with no pre-existing history as well as those with a current/previous history of mental illness.

 Attitudes to mental illness vary between countries and in many, severe stigma and discrimination exist.
 Access to mental health services and medication may be very limited at some destinations.

-- Travellers must be aware that certain medications, including narcotic and psychotropics are restricted or banned in some countries – see Travelling with Medicines.
+- Travellers must be aware that some medications, are restricted or banned in some countries – see Travelling with Medicines.

 - Due to restrictions on medications in other countries, it may be difficult to replace lost or stolen medication whilst travelling.

 A wide range of factors have been suggested to disrupt stable mental health during travel.

 - Time zone changes and jet lag/sleep deprivation.